Leo7Deng/Programming-Massively-Parallel-Processors/README.md

 # Programming-Massively-Parallel-Processors
-Some of my solutions for exercises to "Programming Massively Parallel Processors" by David B. Kirk and Wen-mei W. Hwu
+Some of my solutions for exercises I found useful to "Programming Massively Parallel Processors" Fourth Edition by David B. Kirk and Wen-mei W. Hwu